gmusicproxy/gmusicproxy/README.md

      - `id`: the unique identifier of the artist [required]
      - `type`: the type of id specified among `artist`, `album` and `song` [required]
      - `num_tracks`: the number of top songs to return [default: 20]
+- `/like_song`: reports a positive rating on the song with specified id.
+  Allowed parameters:
+     - `id`: the unique identifier of the song [required]
+- `/dislike_song`: reports a negative rating on the song with specified id.
+  Allowed parameters:
+     - `id`: the unique identifier of the song [required]

 ### Examples of integration
 #### [MPD][1]